OhKazakh/greenranger-v2/README.md

 ## Features

 - Map and list views, filterable by material and by type of point
-- Sort by distance from your location
+- Sort by distance, and "nearest points": type an address, use your location or tap the map to get the three closest points with directions
 - Details per point: address, hours, phone, what they actually accept
 - User reviews and ratings
 - Anyone can submit a missing point; an admin reviews it before it goes live
-- Russian, English and Kazakh
+- English, Russian and Kazakh
 - Light and dark themes

 ## Stack